 of investment in UK property following the triggering of Article 50.
 The remaining 44% of respondents had said their organisation is likely to slow down investment following the triggering of Article 50, whilst just 10 per cent said they expected to stop investment altogether.
 There has been a decline in transaction volumes since the Brexit vote, however the dip is nothing compared to the levels predicted prior to the vote with many investors still very eager to invest in UK property, which is fantastic news.

-But the reality here is, what Brexit will mean for the real estate sector is continuing to unfold daily, and much is still unknown – we need to be prepared for the unexpected.
-This level of uncertainty is clearly having an impact on the industry’s attitudes towards investing in the UK.
-However, these attitudes still vary from investor to investor according to a range of different factors such as the origin of capital, investment strategy and their own personal opinions on the European Union and Brexit itself.
+But the reality here is, what Brexit will mean for the real estate sector is continuing to unfold day by day and much is still unknown – people need to be prepared for the unexpected to take place, good or bad.
+This level of uncertainty is clearly having an impact on industry attitudes towards investing, however these attitudes still vary from investor to investor according to a range of different factors such as the origin of capital, personal opinions on the European Union and investment strategy.
 This small sample of global real estate investors, albeit with a combined real estate portfolio of $600 billion (USD), is by no means conclusive.
 Yet, it does suggest investors are split when it comes to the future merits of investment in UK property.
 Conversations in the market indicate that division over sentiment is driven, at least in part, by whether Brexit is viewed as an opportunity or as a threat.
 With Article 50 now triggered, the uncertainty that follows is likely to prolong this polarisation.

 This is demonstrated by UK transaction volumes in 2016, which showed a dip following two very strong years in 2014 and 2015, but overall remain relatively healthy and significantly above the drop that followed the global financial crisis.
 Private and overseas investment has certainly been a contributing factor to this, with the cheaper pound and less competition from other buyers marking an opportunity.
 In their Q4 review of the Central London market, Cushman and Wakefield reported that overseas investors accounted for nearly three quarters of buyer activity in Central London in the second half of 2016, and 2017 is showing a similar trend.
 Regional markets, such as Birmingham and Manchester, have also attracted interest from overseas buyers.